open-webui/mcpo/README.md

 ### 🔐 OAuth 2.1 Authentication

 mcpo supports OAuth 2.1 authentication for MCP servers that require it.
-Add an `oauth` section to any server in your config:
+The implementation defaults to **dynamic client registration**, so most servers only need minimal configuration:

 ```json
 {